-is one of my favorite , in part because it’s surprisingly versatile.
-The next three will feature prepared three different ways.
+Cabbage is one of my favorite winter vegetables, in part because it’s surprisingly versatile.
+The next three recipes will feature cabbage prepared three different ways.
 It’s not everyone’s favorite vegetable, but it deserves to be in everyone’s diet, so hopefully you’ll find you enjoy one of these three recipes.

 The first recipe is designed to accompany the roast chicken recipe from earlier this week, and features a savory, but mild take on cabbage that won’t steal the show from that fantastic chicken.